xenith/django-base-template/README.md

 ## About ##

-This template is based off of the work of [Mozilla Playdoh][playdoh], as well as experience with other Django layouts/templates.
+This template is based off of the work of [Mozilla Playdoh][playdoh] and [Two Scoops of Django][twoscoops], as well as experience with other Django layouts/templates.
 Playdoh is mainly setup for Mozilla's systems, and is currently only designed for Django 1.4.

 This template is designed for Django 1.4's new startproject template option.
 This version of the template is designed for Django 1.5.